Dankovk/on/packages/theatre/README.md

 * `<state>` → component's valid states
 * a component's package.json `one:pattern` value determines where the component gets categorized in the url scheme

+### File mapping

+When a state or demo is loaded, a corresponding html file will load onto the stage.
+The files can be expected to have the following structure:

+`<pattern>-<component name>-<state or demo>-<state or demo name>-<type>.html`

+So for example, the angular (default state) and static (demo demo1) versions of the button component will look like:

+`atom-button-state-default-static.html`

+`atom-button-demo-demo1-angular.html`

+#### File locations

+The iframe components will be accessible from the theatre application on the `/components/` path.
+For example:

+`/components/atom-button-state-default-static.html`

 ### Navigation